 Ideally, you’d be able to use feeling words in 3 word sentences when talking to people, and they’d be able to talk about their feelings as well.
 But not many people know how to do this, unfortunately.
 I really hope that people can learn more about their feelings so that they can communicate better.
 It’s been really helpful for me.

 I’ve also found that I have to be careful when talking about my feelings with certain people – there are some people who will just react badly no matter what.
 Some people will take any information you give them and use it against you, even emotionally literate 3 word sentences.
-Some people (like narcissists and psychopaths) just lack empathy for others, and I will write more about that in another chapter.
+Some people (like narcissists and psychopaths) just lack empathy for others.

 Communicating with “I” messages and “you” messages